danyshaanan/.home/README.md

 [duti](https://github.com/moretension/duti) is a command-line tool to select default applications on OSX.

-Recommended setup exists in the `config.duti` and can be applied with:
+Recommended setup exists in the `duti.conf` file and can be applied with:
 ```bash
 duti ~/.home/conf/duti.conf
 ```